-Certain watermelon plants have been genetically modified to produce watermelon with no seeds or small white seeds.
-A lot of research has actually been put into breeding disease-resistant varieties of watermelon and developing seedless strains that keep all of the nutrients intact.
+Certain watermelon plants have been genetically modified to produce melon with no seeds or small white seeds.
+A lot of research has actually been put into breeding disease-resistant varieties of melon and developing seedless strains that keep all of the nutrients intact.

 It’s believed that seedless types offer similar health benefits to the kind with seeds.

 It’s always best to purchase organic varieties of commonly modified crops whenever possible.
-Because watermelon seeds are often treated with synthetic growth simulators in the production of non-organic watermelon, in order to reduce your risk of contamination with all chemical synthetic additives, look for naturally grown, organic watermelon.
+Because melon seeds are often treated with synthetic growth simulators in the production of non-organic watermelon, in order to reduce your risk of contamination with all chemical synthetic additives, look for naturally grown, organic melon.

 A ripe melon has a smooth, hard rind that is usually green with dark green or yellow spots or stripes.
 The inside, the edible flesh, is usually bright pink with big black seeds but can also come in other hues.

-For example, you may be able to find deep red, orange, white or yellow watermelons in some markets.
+For example, you may be able to find deep red, orange, white or yellow melons in some markets.

 How can you tell if a watermelon is ripe?

-To know when it’s ready to cut open and eat — and to unlock the many health benefits of watermelon — look for a yellow or cream color on the bottom of the melon as opposed to bright white.
+How do you know if this fruit is ripe?
+A fresh watermelon is ready to cut open and eat when it has a yellow or cream color on the bottom of the melon, as opposed to bright white.

 Also, try knocking on the melon and picking it up to find one that is heavy and dense for its size.
 This typically means that all of its juices have been produced and it’s ready to crack open.

-- Lay the watermelon on a cutting board and cut off both ends first
+- Lay the melon on a cutting board and cut off both ends first.

 - Then stand up the melon so you can slice in half.